-Hartsfield Financial Services Ltd (“HFS”, “us”, “we”, “our”) is part of the Hartsfield group of companies, which includes Hartsfield Trustee Services Ltd (HTS), White Horse Trustees Ltd (HTS) and Hartsfield Capital Management (HCM) which is a trading style of Hartsfield Financial Services Ltd.
+Hartsfield Financial Services Ltd (“HFS”, “Hartsfield”, “us”, “we”, “our”) is part of the Hartsfield group of companies, which includes Hartsfield Trustee Services Ltd (HTS), White Horse Trustees Ltd (HTS) and Hartsfield Planning and Hartsfield Investment, which are both trading styles of Hartsfield Financial Services Ltd.

 Your right to privacy is important to us.
 HFS is the data controller responsible for the safe keeping of your personal information and we are committed to protecting your privacy.